Crash Parallel

-Crash Parallel was a Canadian alternative rock band formed in 2005 in Mississauga who have been compared to Lifehouse, Counting Crows, the Fray, Coldplay, and David Gray.
-Their debut album, World We Know, was released May 6, 2008 and includes the first single and title track, "World We Know".
+Crash Parallel was a Canadian alternative rock band formed in 2005 in Mississauga, Ontario, who have been compared to Lifehouse, Counting Crows, the Fray, Coldplay, and David Gray.
+Their debut album, World We Know, was released May 6, 2008, and includes the first single and title track, "World We Know".

 History

 Vocalist, Tim Edwards and guitarist, Danny Saitua, started writing songs together in 2004.
-Though Saitua was unsure if the project would work out, it was soon conspicuous that the two had a similar chemistry and musical direction after writing the song "Long Night Dreaming", which was later featured on the First Season Finale of the hit drama Falcon Beach on Global TV.
+Though Saitua was unsure if the project would work out, it was soon conspicuous that the two had a similar chemistry and musical direction after writing the song "Long Night Dreaming", which was later featured on the first season finale of the hit drama Falcon Beach on Global TV.

 Eventually, Edwards and Saitua were joined by drummer John Vitellaro and bass player Gary Rugala who were drawn by the music that was already written.
 The quartet garnered an early following through performing local area gigs, including NXNE where the response was outstanding, and led to major buzz for the band at both college and online communities.

 The band became a five-piece when they were joined by Rob Bezanson shortly after it was announced that the band had signed a deal with Sony BMG Music Canada.

 The band made a cross-country Canadian tour with Moist singer, David Usher, from October 8 to November 7, 2008.

 On September 6, they have finished recording for their second album.

 In fall 2009, John Vitellaro left the band.
 Jon Fedorsen joined the band as their new drummer.